aliafshar/b8/README.md

 time we get that option from NeoVim things are already drawn and you get a jank which annoys me even more.
 Instead just set the font in b8's config file e.g. below.

+**Why is the mouse behaving stupidly?** Unlike GVim where the mouse is configured to be on, you have to explicitly do it for NeoVim.
+Instead of forcing it on the b8 side, we request you run `:set mouse=a` to do that.

 ## Config

 Set up your NeoVim however you like it.
 Yummy!